• Skip to primary navigation

 5 from 2 ratings

-This old fashioned sauerkraut slaw recipe is crunchy and delightful with freshly chopped veggies, apple cider vinegar and caraway seeds.
+This old fashioned sauerkraut slaw recipe is crispy, tangy and sweet with freshly chopped veggies, apple cider vinegar and caraway seeds.

 Prep Time 10 minutes mins